-It’s been incredibly warm and summery here all winter, but today was cold, dark, and rainy.
-Which is perfect because I had planned to make a big ‘ol pot of chicken noodle soup to soothe my tired, achy body.
+It’s been incredibly warm and balmy all winter, but today was cold, dark, and rainy, which is perfect because I had planned to make a big ol’ pot of chicken noodle soup to soothe my tired, achy body.
 I hadn’t made chicken noodle soup from scratch in probably 6 or 7 years, but I knew it was exactly what I needed.
-There’s no bouillon needed here, folks.
-This broth is the real deal.
+There’s no bouillon needed here, folks, because this broth is the real deal.
 Every time I’ve made this soup I’m always surprised at how just a few simple ingredients can create such a flavorful broth.

-Speaking of bones, you really want to get chicken on the bone for this recipe.
+Speaking of bones, you really do need to get chicken on the bone for this recipe.
 The bones and connective tissue add a lot to the flavor of the broth.
-Yeah, it sounds scary to the uninitiated, but I promise, bones are the secret to a good broth.
+Yeah, it sounds scary to the uninitiated, but I promise, bones are the secret to a good tasting and good for you broth.